-Teamwork We value each staff member's contribution to
+Teamwork We value each staff member's contribution to our

-our Mission and believe that collaborative effort is essential to the realization of our our actions and inactions, as well as for the achievement of results for which we are responsible.
+Mission and believe that collaborative effort is

+essential to the realization of our Vision.

+Accountability We hold ourselves personally accountable for our actions and inactions, as well as for the achievement of results for which we are achievement of results for which we are responsible.